-It is believed that the stone circle of Moel Ty Uchaf comes from the Bronze Age and had ritual or funeral significance.
+It is believed that the stone circle of Moel Ty Uchaf comes from the Bronze Age, that is in Britain for the period 2500-1500 BC, and had ritual or funeral significance.

 The circle was erected on the top of the hill overlooking the Dee Valley.
 It consists of 43 stones set on the edge of the circle and has a diameter of almost 10 meters.
 All stones are relatively low and do not protrude high above ground level.
 Most of them are in contact with each other and are set alternately, in layout: one larger stone, and next one or two smaller ones.
 In the center of the circle there is a small mound with a diameter of up to 5 meters and a height of 0.3 meters, where there could be a small ossuary (cist).
 There are two gaps in the south-east of the circle, which could have been an entrance, but you can not rule out losses in stones throughout history, if only because of theft.